 The state of West Virginia follows the modified comparative negligence – 50% rule.

-How Your Fault Will Impact Your Claim in Clarksburg
+How Will Your Fault Impact Your Claim in Clarksburg?

 Your ability to demonstrate your relative lack of negligence in your Clarksburg car accident will have a direct impact on your ability to collect compensation in a West Virginia injury claim.